Honda Insight Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Honda Insight are $1,278 a year including full coverage.
-Comprehensive insurance costs on average $218, collision insurance costs $450, and liability costs around $452.
-A policy with just liability insurance costs as low as $504 a year, and coverage for high-risk drivers costs $2,786 or more.
-16-year-old drivers pay the highest rates at up to $4,966 a year.
+U.S. average insurance rates for a Honda Insight are $1,278 a year with full coverage.
+Comprehensive insurance costs approximately $218, collision insurance costs $450, and liability insurance costs $452.
+Liability-only coverage costs as little as $504 a year, and high-risk coverage costs $2,786 or more.
+Teen drivers pay the highest rates at up to $4,966 a year.

 Average premium for full coverage: $1,278